For many foreigners, Singapore quickly becomes more than just a place to work — it can feel like home.

 Step 4: Review and Declare the Application Within 7 Days

 Log in to ICA’s PR e-Service using Singpass.
 Each applicant, including your spouse and children, must log in to review and confirm their own details.
-Before submitting, complete the declaration confirming that all the information provided is accurate and true.
+Before submitting, complete the declaration confirming that the details provided are accurate and true.

 If Singpass is not applicable (e.g., for applicants overseas or under 15 years old), ICA will provide unique login credentials for this purpose.
 If you are eligible and do not have an account, you can register online or visit a counter.